Aurifier/cubes/doc/model.rst

 The logical model enables users to:

 * see the data from the business perspective
-* hide physical structure of the data ("how application's use it")
+* hide physical structure of the data ("how applications use it")
 * specify concept hierarchies of attributes, such as:
     * `product category > product > subcategory > product`
     * `country > region > county > town`.